jokergoo/circlize_book/book/02-circlize-layout.md

 ## Set gaps between tracks

-In the older version, you need to set `track.height` parameter either in `circos.par()` or in `circos.track()` to control the space between tracks.
+In the older versions, you need to set `track.height` parameter either in `circos.par()` or in `circos.track()` to control the space between tracks.
 Now there is a new `set_track_gap()` function which simplifies the setting of gaps between two tracks.
 With the `mm_h()`/`cm_h()`/`inch_h()` functions, it is very easy